microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 Let's dig into why the concurrent test failed.

-The test started two asynchronous `CreateAccount` calls, the first one checked whether the user existed through the `DoesRowExist` method which returned `false`.
+The test started two asynchronous `CreateAccount` calls, the first one checked whether the account existed through the `DoesRowExist` method which returned `false`.
 Due to the underlying concurrency, control passed to the second task which made a similar call to `DoesRowExist` which also returned `false`.
 Both tasks then resumed believing that the account does not exist and tried to add the